neurodatascience/fmralign-tutorials/_sources/00-intro.md

 We aim to provide the intuitions behind each method alongside their mathematical definitions.
 We also illustrate their use on real functional magnetic resonance imaging (fMRI) data.

+Although this class of methods is broadly referred to as both _functional alignment methods_ and _hyperalignment methods_, we adopt the term _functional alignment methods_ to better distinguish from the specific Procrustes-based hyperalignment method in use in the literature.

+For these tutorials, we further constrain our definition of functional alignment to only include those methods which learn linear transformations.
+Other, non-linear methods are in active development, but we focus on linear methods as these broadly retain individual-specific information.

 Please note that these tutorials do not provide new implementations for functional alignment.
 There are already many of these available in existing software toolboxes, including [fmralign](https://parietal-inria.github.io/fmralign-docs),